Today, I stumbled upon the new Facebook Group feature which allows group admins to be able to ask better and smarter questions from group members.

-1. Go over to the group where you want to enable this and click on More menu at the top and then click on Edit Group Settings from the drop down.
+1. Go over to the group where you want to enable this and click on the More menu at the top and then click on Edit Group Settings from the drop-down.

-4. Clicking on the ask question button loads a popup that let you add different kind of membership question types for your new group members to choose from.
+4. Clicking on the ask question button loads a popup that lets you add different kinds of membership questions for your new group members to answer.

-You’ve got multiple choice, checkboxes as well as the normal written answer.
+You’ve got multiple choice, checkboxes as well as the regular written answer.

 You can add more questions in addition to the first one.
 In fact, many smart marketers are asking for email as the last question and I will advise you to do the same.

-Then, they make use of tools such as group leads to take each of the questions and their answers and every other detail about each member to google sheet like shown below.
+Then, they make use of tools such as group leads to take each of the questions and their answers and every other detail about each member to Google Sheets shown below.

 Not only this, Group Leads would as well add the emails of the new group members to an email list on any email autoresponder service of your choice.

 Isn’t that cool?
 You can take a look at Group Leads here, and am sure you would definitely love it.

 In this write-up, you’ve been able to learn how to use the new Facebook group question feature that allows you to use new membership question types to ask smarter questions from your group members in 2020.